Red tail shark, also known as red-tailed black sharks or red tail shark, is an aggressive breed.

 - Fishes that would stay in their strata and would ignore the red tail shark.
-They and the red tail shark may still have a hitch or two but it will not often be.
+Both may still have a hitch or two, but it will not often be.

 Juvenile red tail sharks get along with most fishes as they are less violent than a fully grown red-tipped shark.
-The adult red tail species would lash out when fishes come into their designated territory or are too close to them while they eat.
+However, the adult red tail species would lash out when fishes come into their designated territory or are too close to them while they eat.

 You can keep other red tail sharks as tank mates only if they are juvenile fishes or the tank is up to 200 gallons with each tank shelter evenly spaced out.
 You have to put up to five red tail sharks to prevent an alpha who would harass the weakest fish in the tank.

-However, the tank size requirement may be unrealistic to a beginner, so select other species for your community aquarium.
+However, the tank size requirement may be unrealistic for beginners, so select other species for your community aquarium.

 The major breeding challenge is their intolerance around co-specific breed.
-The male do not like female red tail sharks in their territories for a long time, even for mate purposes.
+The male did not like female red tail sharks in their territories for a long time, even for mate purposes.

 However, Failed breeding attempts have adverse effects on the lifespan and well-being of your red tail shark pet fish.
 Therefore, the red tip shark breeding is solely commercially done under special conditions and requirements.